 Caring about your baby’s health doesn’t end at birth.
 That’s why we offer case management, through our Baby Love program, to support parents throughout their pregnancy and beyond.

 - Care for up to two years after the birth of a child

 Our bilingual Spanish and English Outreach Workers help mothers find the best care in their communities.
 The success of these workers has been exponential.
-In 2015 alone, the Healthy Baby Network Outreach Team spoke with over 2,479 people, ultimately referring 357 people to perinatal and support services.
-Our outreach team brings access to care directly to our most vulnerable community members.
+In 2017 alone, the Healthy Baby Network Outreach Team spoke with over 2,093 people, including 228 pregnant women.
+Our Outreach Team brings access to care directly to our most vulnerable community members.

 We believe knowledge should be shared freely.
 We provide free training to families in our community, helping to empower people to be the best parents possible.
-In 2014, we held 73 Health Education presentations that reached nearly 700 youth and adults.
-In 2015, we reached 391 families.
+In 2018, our Health Education program reached 394 women, girls, and community members.
 Learn more.

-Community Action Network drives positive community change for mothers’ and babies’ health.
+Community Action Network drives positive community change for the health of parents and babies.
 Using the power of collaboration, the network draws in voices from both patients and community partners, helping us to have a unified and collective impact.
-Click here for more information and meeting dates.
+Click here for more information.

 PeerPlace Network Development

-As a mother, you want to be sure that your doctors are fully informed.
-That’s why we developed the Peerplace Network.
+As a parent, you want to be sure that your doctors are fully informed.
+That’s why we developed the PeerPlace Network.
 This health information technology resource seamlessly connects patients with needed health and social support services, and also manages a patient’s health information.